Kong/ngx_wasm_module/docs/README.md

 - `wasm{}`: All directives specified within this block globally affect all WebAssembly execution throughout all other contexts.
+  - `wasmtime{}`: all directives specified within this block will only take effect when ngx_wasm_module is compiled with Wasmtime.
+  - `wasmer{}`: all directives specified within this block will only take effect when ngx_wasm_module is compiled with Wasmer.
+  - `v8{}`: all directives specified within this block will only take effect when ngx_wasm_module is compiled with V8.
 - `http{}`: this context is the "HTTP subsystem".
 All directives specified within this block apply to all enclosed `server{}` blocks.
 See [http](https://nginx.org/en/docs/http/ngx_http_core_module.html#http).